Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

     The `wipefs` command may fail if no labeled disks are found, which is an indication of a larger problem.

-1. On all NCNs, remove the volume groups.
+1. Remove the volume groups on all NCNs.

    > ***NOTE*** The Ceph volume group will only exist on storage nodes, but this code snippet will work on all NCNs.